DataFire/DataFire/README.md

 npm install @datafire/hacker_news
 ```

-You can see a list of available integrations with `datafire list -a`.

 Each integration comes with a set of actions.
 For example, the `hacker_news` integration
 contains the `getStories`, `getItem`, and `getUser` actions.
 You can use these actions
 directly, or wrap them with your own actions.

-For example, you can create an API endpoint that returns your Hacker News profile
+For example, you can create an API call that returns your Hacker News profile
 just by adding a path in DataFire.yml:

 ```js